1996–97 Iraqi Premier League

 The 1996–97 Iraqi Premier League was the 23rd season of the competition since its foundation in 1974.
-The name of the league was changed from Iraqi Advanced Clubs League to Iraqi Premier League.
+The name of the league was changed from Iraqi Advanced League to Iraqi Premier League.
 The league title was won by Al-Quwa Al-Jawiya for the fourth time.
-They also won the Iraq FA Cup, the Iraqi Elite Cup and the Iraqi Super Cup in this season, completing the first ever domestic quadruple in Iraqi football history.
+They also won the Iraq FA Cup, the Umm al-Ma'arik Championship and the Iraqi Perseverance Cup in this season, completing the first ever domestic quadruple in Iraqi football history.